 Spring is in the air!
 The flowers are blooming, the temperature is rising, and the bugs are coming.
-In the spring, insects break from their long hibernation period looking for food, new homes and breeding grounds.
-One of these springtime-loving insects are termites.
+In the spring, insects break from their long hibernation period looking for food, new homes, and breeding grounds.
+One of these springtime-loving insects is termites.

 Yearly during this season, McCauley Agriculture & Pest Services in Brentwood, California, experiences an increase in the volume of calls from homeowners who need professional services to clear out termite infestations in their homes.
 The harsh winter climate can often lead to unwanted cracks, holes, and other issues that can let in these little invaders.

 During spring, termites begin their swarms.
 When termite mating partners decide to couple, they break off their wings and choose a near location to nest.
 This means that if you find piles of small insect wings near your windows, doors, and light fixtures, there is a good chance that a swarm of termites decided to nest in your home.
 To prevent this from happening, here are 5 tips you can follow to save your homes from termite infestation.

 Moisture is a termite’s best friend.
 Termites are more likely to infest if the soil near the foundation of your homes and buildings are constantly moist.
 To avoid this, water should be diverted away with properly functioning gutters, downspouts and splash blocks.
 All leaks from faucets and air conditioners that affect the moisture of the outside of your homes and buildings should be repaired and the ground next to them should be sloped to prevent water from accumulating.